nj-coder/nj-events/README.md

 const emitter = new NJEvents();
 ```

-Alertnatively you can include the `script.js` script before the closing `</body>` tag and then in your JS create a new instance of Plyr as below.
+Alertnatively you can include the `script.js` script before the closing `</body>` tag and then in your JS create a new instance of NJEvents as below.

 ```html
 <script src="path/to/script.js"></script>